No need for bulky temperature control hardware

 Low cost, rapid gender and disease detection for cannabis production

-Founded by entrepreneur Harel Hakakha and Analytics Ventures, a Venture Studio Fund, Tinoro has partnered with the University of California, San Diego to fill an unmet need in the cannibus cultivation industry.
+Founded by entrepreneur Harel Hakakha and Analytics Ventures, a Venture Studio Fund, Tinoro is working to fill an unmet need in the cannabis cultivation industry.
 Driven by a mission to design and manufacture low-cost, intuitive, and easy-to-use devices, we aim to provide breakthrough PCR applications to growers around the World.

 Our team consists of leading molecular biologists, biochemists, and general scientists that have been successfully developing intellectual property over the course of the last two years.